ericsantos11019/GCDCourseProject/Codebook.md

 		“STANDING”
 		“LAYING”

-2. **”subject”:** An integer from 1 to 30 indicating the subject ID for this particular row or measurement.
+2. **Column 2 – ”`subject`”:** An integer from 1 to 30 indicating the subject ID for this particular row or measurement.
-3. **Subsequent Variables:** The remaining columns in the data set indicate the signal acquired from the actual sensors and the estimated quantity calculated from these signals.
+3. **Remaining Columns:** Each column indicate the signal acquired from the actual device sensors and the estimated quantity calculated from these signals.

 	Each variable represents the measurement on the body linear Acceleration and angular velocity in time-domain representation: